 Not much else changes at the V.I.P (Vacation in Paradise).
 Oh, they’ve updated the rooms a bit: each room used to feature one of two paintings, either a Viking ship or a stylized New York skyline, and the family literally had to pry them off the walls where they’d been secured with some kind of glue.
 (Melissa sounds a bit nostalgic about them now.)
 But many room features remain unchanged, like the Murphy beds in most of the rooms.

 On the Wildwoods, the tide comes and goes.
 The human tide of visitors comes and goes, too.
 The cycle starts anew each May, as the Roys pull the cover off the pool and clean the rooms to the white-glove standard that Melissa’s late mother Joann, the original Miss V.I.P., insisted upon.
 The sense of place remains in place, quirky and individual – the farthest point from franchised and plastic.
-The season is starting again.
-Welcome home, America.
+The season is starting again. load testing website Welcome home, America.